openstack/nova/doc/source/auth.rst

 AWS API calls are traditionally secured via Access and Secret Keys, which are used to sign API calls, along with traditional timestamps to prevent replay attacks.
 The APIs can be logically grouped into sets that align with five typical roles:

-*	System User
+*	Base User
-*	System Administrator
+*	System Administrator/Developer (currently have the same permissions)
 *	Network Administrator
 *	Project Manager
-*	Cloud Administrator
+*	Cloud Administrator/IT-Security (currently have the same permissions)
-*	IT-Security

 There is an additional, conceptual end-user that may or may not have API access:

 *	(EXTERNAL) End-user / Third-party User

-Basic operations are available to any System User:
+Basic operations are available to any :

+*	Describe Instances
+*	Describe Images
+*	Describe Volumes
-*	Launch Instance
+*	Describe Keypairs
-*	Terminate Instance (their own)
-*	Create keypair
+*	Create Keypair
-*	Delete keypair
+*	Delete Keypair
-*	Create, Upload, Delete: Buckets and Keys (Object Store) – their own
+*	Create, Upload, Delete: Buckets and Keys (Object Store)

+System Administrators/Developers/Project Manager:

-*	Create, Attach, Delete Volume (Block Store) – their own
+*	Create, Attach, Delete Volume (Block Store)

-System Administrators:
+*	Launch, Reboot, Terminate Instance
 *	Register/Unregister Machine Image (project-wide)
-*	Change Machine Image properties (public / private)
 *	Request / Review CloudAudit Scans

+Project Manager:

+*	Add and remove other users (currently no api)
+*	Set roles (currently no api)

 Network Administrator:

+*	Change Machine Image properties (public / private)
 *	Change Firewall Rules, define Security Groups
 *	Allocate, Associate, Deassociate Public IP addresses

-Project Manager:

-*	Launch and Terminate Instances (project-wide)
-*	CRUD of Object and Block store (project-wide)

-Cloud Administrator:
+Cloud Administrator/IT-Security:

-*	Register / Unregister Kernel and Ramdisk Images
-*	Register / Unregister Machine Image (any)
+*	All permissions

 Enhancements
 ------------